The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Gravitational perturbations in the perturbative limit

-Concretely, the master equation and the corresponding higher-derivative corrected potential have been obtained for tensorial perturbations of black holes with leading $\a$ corrections in string theory \cite{Moura:2006pz,Moura:2012fq}.
-The higher-derivative corrected potential has also been obtained for tensorial \cite{Dotti:2005sq}, vectorial and scalar \cite{Gleiser:2005ra} perturbations of $d$-dimensional black holes with Gauss-Bonnet corrections.
-These are the cases we will address in this work.
+Gravitational perturbations for this black hole solution have been studied and the higher-derivative corrected potential has also been obtained for tensorial \cite{Dotti:2005sq}, vectorial and scalar \cite{Gleiser:2005ra} perturbations of $d$-dimensional black holes with Gauss-Bonnet corrections.
+The stability of this solution under such perturbations has also been studied in \cite{Konoplya:2008ix}.
+These are the cases we will address in this work in order to compute the quasinormal modes.
 Therefore we will now review the master equations and potentials associated with each of these cases, corresponding to perturbing the solution (\ref{bw}) of the field equations from (\ref{eef}).
 But first we consider the simpler case of a massless scalar test field.